Skip to main content

 • Drafts do not affect Target-Maps.

-• Financials that are created, removed or edited in Drafts mode are colored with rose-colored fill.
+• Financials, members, entities, and legal instruments that are created, removed or edited in Drafts mode are colored with rose-colored fill.

 • Pay close attention to verify related Target-Maps to ensure the proper funding is applied after a Drafted financial is committed.